samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 ### Case 2: one word, two levels, wrong province

-Input: "JL.
-GATOT SUBROTO NO.86 BANDUNG"
+Input: `JL.
+GATOT SUBROTO NO.86 BANDUNG`

 "Bandung" is ambiguous.
 In the Kemendagri data, the name exists at multiple levels: Kota Bandung (`32.73`), Kabupaten Bandung (`32.04`), and a kecamatan Bandung in Tulungagung, Jawa Timur (`35.04.17`), which also contains a kelurahan named Bandung.